Subscriptions

 Advanced Search can be used to make your search more specific.

-ProQuest (Historical BC newspapers) (Grades 8-12) includes over 365 million pages of world-class collections, 325 years of historical periodical content, and 350 years of global, national, and regional newspapers.
+ProQuest (Historical BC newspapers) includes over 365 million pages of world-class collections, 325 years of historical periodical content, and 350 years of global, national, and regional newspapers.
 ProQuest gives researchers access to more than 125 years of the historical archives of The Province (1894-2010), the Vancouver Sun (1912-2010), and the Times-Colonist (1884 -2010), including in-depth insights into how stories and perspectives evolved over the decades.
 Students can review primary source material through local and regional stories, events, and people.
 ProQuest is accessed through Focused Education Resources and the BC Digital Classroom.

 Logging In